im-open/ghas-enablement/README.md

 After the script has run, please head to your `~/Desktop` directory and delete the `tempGitLocations` directory that has been automatically created.

-The reason you need this within your `.devcontainer/devcontainer.json` file is the `GITHUB_TOKEN` tied to the Codespace will need to access other repositories within your organisation which this script may interact with.
+The reason you need this within your `.devcontainer/devcontainer.json` file is the `GITHUB_TOKEN` tied to the Codespace will need to access other repositories within your organization which this script may interact with.
 You will need to create a new Codespace **after** you have added the above and pushed it to your repository.

 # About Original Parent Repo